abdalla980/OneLie/README.md

 🎭 One Phone, One Lie

 One Phone, One Lie is an offline, in-person social deduction party game built with Flutter.
-One phone is passed around a group of friends.
+One phone is shared.
 One player lies.
-Everyone watches.
+Everyone tries to catch them.

 No accounts.
 No internet.
 No setup.

 🕹️ How It Works

-Players sit together and share one phone
+Share one phone with 3–10 players

-Each round, one player is secretly chosen as the Liar
+One player is secretly the Liar

-A question appears

-Everyone answers out loud
+Everyone answers a question out loud

-Players vote on who they think lied
+Vote on who lied

-The liar is revealed

-Repeat

-👥 3–10 players · 📍 Same room · 📴 Offline

-🧠 Design Philosophy

-Zero friction — start playing in seconds

-Social-first — the game happens between people, not on the screen

-Short rounds, high tension

-Offline by design
+Reveal and repeat

 ✨ Features

-🎲 Random liar assignment

-🧑‍🤝‍🧑 Single-device, pass-the-phone gameplay
+Single-device, pass-the-phone gameplay

-🗂️ 600+ curated questions
+600+ curated questions

-🧠 Social deduction & bluffing

-🌙 Dark-mode friendly UI
+Categories: Personal, Football, Preferences

-⚙️ Optional rule modifiers:
+Optional rule twists (silent rounds, delayed reveals)

-Silent rounds

-Delayed reveals

-Persistent liar consequences

-🗂️ Question Categories

-Personal
-Experiences, travel, preferences (not invasive)

-Football
-Modern football focus:

-Premier League

-La Liga (Real Madrid, Barcelona, Atlético Madrid)

-Preferences
-“This or That” style questions
-(e.g. Waffles or pancakes?)
+Fully offline

-🛠️ Tech Stack
+🛠️ Tech

-Flutter

-Dart

-Local JSON content

-No backend
+Flutter · Dart · Local JSON · No backend

-No accounts

 🚧 Status

-In active development
+In active development · Android-first

-Real-world playtesting

-UX and pacing refinement

-Android-first release planned

 📄 License

 All rights reserved.
-Not open-source at this time.

-🎯 Goal

-Create a party game that:

-Starts instantly

-Feels different every round

-Makes people suspicious, loud, and laugh

-If players say “one more round”, it worked.